naitik-srivastava/A.X.I.O.N./README.md

 Hosts a live SVGA (800x600) video stream

-Accessible via any browser without internet
+Accessible via any browser without internet and can be viewed on a Virtual Reality Box

 Future plans: AI-based gesture/face/object recognition to improve autonomous decisions